omar-jandali/udacity-blog/blog/omnacoreblog/ReadMe.md

-Udacity Project: the multi-user blog
+Udacity Project: the multi-user blog (Omar Jandali)

 THis is the udacity project in which i created a blog that is made to handle multiple users.